LEARN HOW TO LAUNCH AND MAINTAIN COMMUNITIES ON MISSION

 Learn the ins and outs of Communities on Mission and receive coaching through the launch of your first three Communities on Mission.

 This class will provide you with everything you need to know about Communities on Mission.
-We’ll also hold you accountable to ACTUALLY start at least three Communities on Mission in less than twelve weeks.
+We’ll also hold you accountable to ACTUALLY start at least three Communities on Mission in less than eight weeks.

 What can you expect from this Launch Class?